BardicDefense/purple-hack/spells.md

 #### Confusion

-_Enchantment (R: Medium, D: 10 minutes)_
+_Enchantment (R: Medium, D: 1 minute)_
-Save: Hard (Will).
+Save: Willpower 14.
 AoE: 30-ft radius/12 x 12.
-This spell causes creatures to behave unpredictably.
-It affects 1d6 HD worth of enemy creatures per caster level (up to 15d6).
-Roll 1d6 to determine the affected group’s actions each
-round: 1-2 act normally, 3-4 do nothing, 5-6 attack friends.
-Only creatures with 8 HD or less are affected; creatures with the fewest HD are affected first.
+This spell causes creatures to
+behave unpredictably.
+It affects 1d6 Levels of enemy creatures per caster level (up to 15d6).
+Roll 1d6 to determine the affected group’s actions each round: 1-2 act normally, 3-4 do nothing, 5-6 attack friends.
+Only creatures of Level 8 or lower are affected; creatures with the lowest Level are affected first.

 #### Destroy Undead

 _Necromancy (R: Short, D: Instant)_
-Save: Hard.
-This spell disintegrates corporeal undead with Hit Dice equal to or less than the caster’s own.
-Undead of 3 HD or less are automatically destroyed.
-Undead of 3+1 to 7 HD can save to avoid destruction, but suffer 3d6 damage even if they succeed.
-Undead of more than 7 HD instead suffer 1d6x10 damage (2d6 damage if they succeed).
+Save: Arcana 14.
+This spell disintegrates corporeal undead of equal Level or lower than the caster’s own.
+Undead of Level 3 or less are automatically destroyed.
+Undead of Level 3+1 to 7 can save to avoid destruction, but suffer 3d6 damage even if they succeed.
+Undead of higher than Level 7 instead suffer 1d6x10 damage (2d6 damage if they succeed).
 Non-corporeal undead (e.g. banshees, wraiths, spectres, shadows, ghosts) are not affected.

 #### Dimension Door

-_Conjuration (R: Touch, D: Instant)_
+_Conjuration (R: 10'/360', D: 1 Round)_
-This spell transfers the subject to another spot up to 180 ft distant.
-The target location can be known, or the caster can just state a direction and distance.
-The subject arrives on a safe and stable surface as close as possible to the target; this may be the starting point.
+A pair of glowing, door-shaped rifts in the fabric of space open up for a moment--one within 10′ of the caster and the other at a chosen destination location; the target location can be known, or the caster can just state a direction and distance.
+A single creature may step through the nearby door and instantly exit the destination door.
+Transfer in the other direction is impossible.
+The caster may forcibly transport an unwilling creature within 10′ by manifesting the nearby door beside them.
+The target must make a Strength 14 saving throw or be sucked through the dimensional door.
+The subject arrives on a safe and stable surface as close as possible to the target; this may be the starting point; the spell has no effect if the destination is occupied by a solid object.

 #### Divination